 I have not been able to trace James Cairncross or his family on any Census Records.

-James enlisted into 1st Reserve Battalion of the Canadian Infantry on 12th July 1918 at Victoria, British Columbia.
+His army records tell us that James enlisted into 1st Reserve Battalion of the Canadian Infantry on 12th July 1918 at Victoria, British Columbia.

 He gave his date of birth as 4th March 1884 in Glasgow, Scotland and his trade as Trapper and Hunter with an address of Reno Nevada.